 Most of us spend more time working than any other activity in life.
 Being able to work to earn a living is essential for the well-being of the individual, family, and society as a whole.
 In Arizona, state and federal laws are in place to promote a workplace free from discrimination or harassment that could interfere with the ability of our citizens to exercise this basic human right.

-The U.S. Equal Employment Opportunity Commission (EEOC) received 99,412 claims of workplace discrimination during fiscal year 2012.
-Some cases alleged discrimination in more than one category, so the figures add up to more than the total number of complaints.
+The U.S. Equal Employment Opportunity Commission (EEOC) received 99,412 claims of workplace discrimination during the fiscal year 2012.
+Some cases alleging discrimination in more than one category, so the figures add up to more than the total number of complaints.